This easy fajita veggies recipe will have some tender spiced veggies ready to stuff your fajitas with in under fifteen minutes!

-1. Core and thinly slice the peppers (roughly 1cm wide strips) and peel and thinly slice the onions.
+1. Core and thinly slice the peppers (roughly 1.5-2cm wide strips) and peel and thinly slice the onions.

 2. Set a large cast-iron pan, frying pan or skillet on to heat on high.
 Prepare the seasoning by mixing together the onion powder, garlic powder, cumin powder, smoked paprika, salt, oregano and (optional) cayenne.
 Use a fork to mix so you can mash any clumps of paprika.

-3. Add the oil to the hot pan and let heat until shimmering (very hot).
+3. Add the oil to the hot pan and let heat until shimmering (very hot), approximately one minute.
 Add all the vegetables and stir well to coat with the hot oil.

 4. Let the vegetables sit one minute then stir.
 Let sit two minutes more and stir again.
 Let sit another two minutes (so five minutes total) and add the seasoning.

-6. Remove from the heat and add lime juice, quickly mixing through.
+6. Remove from the heat and add the lime juice to the pan, quickly mixing through.
 Serve immediately with toppings and flour tortillas, or use as you prefer.